-Driving three thousand kilometers from Vancouver to Colima, Mexico with Maggie is an unalloyed pleasure- except for one thing.
-She is seven years old now, placid, sedate, the doggy equivalent of late middle age, kind of like us.
-She has her bed in the back of the station wagon and as my husband is fond of saying, a little too often for my liking, she never criticizes his driving and she never whines for a pee break.
+Driving three thousand kilometers from Vancouver to Colima, Mexico, with Maggie is an unalloyed pleasure- except for one thing.
+She is now seven years old, placid, sedate, the doggy equivalent of late middle age, like us.
+She has her bed in the back of the station wagon, and as my husband is fond of saying a little too often for my liking, she never criticizes his driving and whines for a pee break.

 Maggie fits into neither category.
-Being a German Shepherd, she has the look of a wolf but the disposition of a purse dog.
-‘No perros (dogs)’ is the rule, which makes finding a motel room a challenge in a country of carefully tended, vigilantly guarded Mom and Pop hotels.
+Being a German Shepherd, she looks like a wolf but has the disposition of a purse dog.
+‘No perros (dogs)’ is the rule, which makes finding a motel room challenging in a country of carefully tended, vigilantly guarded Mom and Pop hotels.

-The typical Mexican house is small and lacking in privacy, and the neighbors are as nosey as neighbors anywhere, so the pay by the hour motel is a popular institution.
+The typical Mexican house is small and lacks privacy, and the neighbors are as nosey as neighbors anywhere, so the pay-by-the-hour motel is a popular institution.
 (Attention President Marcon!
-Countries concerned about declining national birth rates may want to encourage this discrete, low rise, anonymous institutions.)
+Countries concerned about declining national birth rates may want to encourage these discrete, low-rise, anonymous institutions.)

-You enter through a curved high walled entrance, drive up to the reception building of smoked one way glass.
+You enter through a curved high walled entrance and drive up to the reception building of smoked one-way glass.
 An electronic arm extends to receive your two hundred pesos (about $20.00); the arm extends again to give you a key.
 Then you and your car disappear into the maze of 70’s style motel units with attached garages.
-Think Mexico meets Edward Sissorshands.
+Think Mexico meets Edward Scissorhands.

 You will see not a soul from the moment you pull into the entrance until you pull out in the morning, cheerful and relaxed after a blissful sleep and a good romp.
 Dog lovers rejoice.